Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** The user is on the building mode screen

 **Postconditions:**
-* A Map instance *map* is created
+* A Map instance *map* was created
-* map is associated with the current map
+* map was associated with the current map
-* map.numSimpleBrick becomes simple
+* map.numSimpleBrick became simple
-* map.numHalfMetalBrick becomes halfMetal
+* map.numHalfMetalBrick became halfMetal
-* map.numMineBrick becomes mine
+* map.numMineBrick became mine
-* map.numWrapperBrick becomes wrapper
+* map.numWrapperBrick became wrapper

 ---